Protein is most well-known for its ability to build and maintain strong muscles.

 While getting the right amount of protein is important, it is just as essential to consider how often you’re consuming protein, and when you’re consuming it in relation to exercise.
 When we consume high protein foods following an intense workout, we can reduce the amount of protein we need to break down from our muscles, and the amount of lean muscle mass we can build increases.
 Getting enough protein at each meal throughout the day can be beneficial.
 It has been shown that athletes who were given adequate protein over four meals across the day experienced greater muscle growth, when compared to those who had it less frequently or in smaller amounts at each meal.
 Getting enough protein at each meal throughout the day has also been shown to help with muscle maintenance in non-athletes – especially among older populations.

 Protein provides amino acids to the body, which act as building blocks, helping to repair and rebuild body tissue such as muscle.
 While there are around 20 amino acids, nine of these are considered indispensable (or essential) – meaning that we must get them from our diet.
 Among them is the amino acid called leucine, which plays a big role in determining muscle mass, as it plays a particularly important role in stimulating the production of muscle and preventing muscle from breaking down.
-Foods that contain all nine indispensable amino acids are considered high quality and include all animal based products, such as meat, eggs and dairy, as well as soy.
+Foods that contain all nine indispensable amino acids in adequate amounts the body needs are considered high quality and include animal foods, such as meat, fish, eggs and dairy, as well as soy.
 Dairy also happens to be a particularly good source of leucine.

-While it might not always be practical to pop a steak on the grill immediately after a workout, with a bit of preparation and know-how, it’s easy to get enough high quality protein throughout the day.
-You could prepare some bircher muesli soaked in milk, or hard-boil a few eggs the night before a morning workout, but you may find it much easier to simply add protein-rich toppings (such as peanut butter or cheese) to wholegrain toast, top your porridge with Anchor Protein+ Plain yoghurt, or add a few scoops of Anchor Protein+ smoothie booster into your morning smoothie.
-You can discover some more easy ways to incorporate protein into your day.
+While it might not always be practical to pop a steak on the grill immediately after a workout, with a bit of preparation and know-how, it’s easy to get enough high-quality protein throughout the day.
+You could prepare some bircher muesli soaked in milk, or hard-boil a few eggs the night before a morning workout, but you may find it much easier to simply add protein-rich toppings (such as cottage cheese) to wholegrain toast, top your porridge with Anchor Protein+ Plain yoghurt, or add some Anchor Protein+ milk into your morning smoothie.